MicrosoftDocs/azure-docs/articles/active-directory/connect/active-directory-aadconnect-federation-saml-idp.md

 	- Windows 8 Mail Client and Windows 8.1 Mail Client
 	- Windows 10 Mail Client

 All other clients are not available in this sign-on scenario with your SAML 2.0 Identity Provider.
-For example, the Lync 2010 desktop client is not able to login into the service with your SAML 2.0 Identity Provider configured for single sign-on.
+For example, the Lync 2010 desktop client is not able to log in into the service with your SAML 2.0 Identity Provider configured for single sign-on.

 ## Azure AD SAML 2.0 protocol requirements
-This topic contains detailed requirements on the protocol and message formatting that your SAML 2.0 identity provider must implement to federate with Azure AD to enable sign-on to one or more Microsoft cloud services (such as Office 365).
+This document contains detailed requirements on the protocol and message formatting that your SAML 2.0 identity provider must implement to federate with Azure AD to enable sign-on to one or more Microsoft cloud services (such as Office 365).
 The SAML 2.0 relying party (SP-STS) for a Microsoft cloud service used in this scenario is Azure AD.

 It is recommended that you ensure your SAML 2.0 identity provider output messages be as similar to the provided sample traces as possible.
 Also, use specific attribute values from the supplied Azure AD metadata where possible.
 Once you are happy with your output messages, you can test with the Microsoft Connectivity Analyzer as described below.